animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/boot-gemfire-with-gfsh-servers.md

 thousands of servers (a.k.a. data nodes), it is more common for clients to connect to one or more VMware GemFire Locators running in the same cluster.
-A Locator passes meta-data to clients about the servers available in the cluster, the individual server load and which servers have the client's data of interest, which is particularly important for direct, single-hop data access and latency-sensitive applications.
+A Locator passes meta-data to clients about the servers available in the cluster, the individual server load, and which servers have the client's data of interest, which is particularly important for direct, single-hop data access and latency-sensitive applications.
 For more information, see <a href="https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-topologies_and_comm-cs_configuration-standard_client_server_deployment.html">Standard Client/Server Deployment</a> in the VMware GemFire product documentation.</p>